 AGENCY DESIGNATED SPECIAL FOCUS CHILD

-Portia was less than a month old when she entered the orphanage and a nurture plan was put in place to help her gain strength and provide nutrition and care.
+Emily was less than a month old when she entered the orphanage and a nurture plan was put in place to help her gain strength and provide nutrition and care.
 At the time of her report her growth and development were within the normal range.
 They mentioned that due to her condition her motor skills were delayed and her caretakers were arranging for her to receive rehabilitation training.
-They believed that Portia would make great progress.
-Portia was described as “an adorable little girl” and they “hope there will be a family which will accept her.”
+They believed that Emily would make great progress.
+Emily was described as “an adorable little girl” and they “hope there will be a family which will accept her.”

 UNDATED UPDATE BELOW (we have no idea how old she was when this was written):